smaurice101/readthedocs/docs/source/tmlbuilds.rst

     host system to the **rawdata** folder in the container.
 For example, you need add 1. to the docker run command:

      1. **-v <path to a local folder on your machine>:/rawdata**

+       For example, your TSS Docker Run should look similar to this - replace **/your_localmachine/foldername** with actual name:

         docker run -d --net="host"

         --env MAINHOST=127.0.0.1